ARM-software/acle/cmse/cmse.md

 <span id="requirement-54" class="requirement-box"></span>

 > When the non-secure function call returns, caller- and callee-saved
 > registers saved before the call must be restored.
-This includes bits [27:0]
+This includes `FPCXTS`
-> of FPSCR (Armv8.1-M Mainline only).
+> (Armv8.1-M Mainline only).
 > An implementation need not save and restore a register if its value is not
 > live across the call.
 Note: callee-saved registers are live across the
 > call in almost all situations.
 These requirements specify behaviour that is